GATlab: Modeling and Programming with Generalized Algebraic Theories: Background: Generalized algebraic theories and their models

 \subsection{Syntax of GATs}

 GATs are most easily understood through examples.
 Figure \ref{fig:theory-categories} shows the ur-example, the theory of categories, first in mathematical notion in the style of Pitts \cite{pitts_Categorical_2001} and then as a theory in the GATlab programming environment.
 Most notably, the listings are the same up to cosmetic differences in syntax.
 Julia's macro system makes this possible by capturing the code in the body of the \texttt{@theory} macro call instead of evaluating it as standard Julia code.
-Also notice that GATlab allows text identifiers to be aliased by mathematical symbols (via Unicode operators) and axioms to be tagged with names.
+Additionally, GATlab allows text identifiers to be aliased by mathematical symbols (via Unicode operators) and axioms to be tagged with names.
+Note that we break with convention in type theory and put the context on the right so that the name of the constructor is the first thing that one sees on a given line.

 In general, a GAT is comprised of the following elements.

 \begin{description} \item[Contexts] A \emph{context} is a finite (ordered) list of named variables tagged with types, where the type at a given position may depend on variables at previous positions.
 Examples include the empty context \texttt{[]}; the context \texttt{[a::Ob, b::Ob, c::Ob]}, or its shorthand \texttt{[(a,b,c)::Ob]}, having no type dependency; and the context \texttt{[a::Ob, b::Ob, f::Hom(a,b)]}, where the type of the variable \texttt{f} depends on the previous variables \texttt{a} and \texttt{b}.
 An \emph{invalid} context is \texttt{[f::Hom(a,b), a::Ob, b::Ob]} since the variables \texttt{a} and \texttt{b} are used as type parameters before they are introduced.